Pouria-Empire/uefiCmake/README.md

 ### Runnig EFI Project By hand
-If you have any problem following the steps explaind in **CreateProjectClion** please follow the steps explained in **CreateQemuByFIle** and copy the efi application built in the memory
+If you have any problem following the steps explaind in **CreateProjectClion** please follow the steps explained in **CreateQemuByFIle** and copy the efi application built, on to the usb connected

 ### Runnig Qmeu with usb connected example:
 In this part you can emulate the usb connect to qemu In addition to the Readme.md explained on above directories.